-For immunohistochemical analysis, streptavidin-biotin technique was used following complex manufacturer's instructions.
+For immunohistochemical analysis, streptavidin-biotin complex technique was used following the manufacturer's instructions.
 Target retrieval (citrate pH=6) was used.
 Sections were incubated with the primary rabbit polyclonal antibody for BRAF (1:100) (Chongqing, YPA1475, China) and Nrf2 (1:100) (Chongqing, YPA1342, China) overnight.
 Standard labeled streptavidin-biotin system was applied (Genemed, South San Francisco, California, USA).
-Freshly prepared chromogen diaminobenzidine was Mayer's hematoxylin was used counterstain.
+Freshly prepared chromogen diaminobenzidine was used.
+Mayer's hematoxylin was used as a counterstain.
 Prostatic adenocarcinoma was used as for BRAF.
 Pancreatic positive control adenocarcinoma was used as positive control for Nrf2.
 For negative controls, we omitted the step of primary antibody.